smattymatty/mathew-storm-site/philo_content/book/Chapter 2 - The First Stones.md

 The throne room of King Minos stretched before them like the maw of some colossal beast, its painted columns rising to support a ceiling that disappeared into shadow.
 Daedalus felt his stomach clench with the familiar acid of self-loathing as their escort's boots echoed against polished stone.
-Each step measured the distance between his workshop sanctuary and this altar of judgment where his crimes were transformed into currency.
+Each step measured the distance between his workshop sanctuary and this altar of judgment where crimes became currency.

 Beside him, Sisyphus walked with unnerving steadiness, as if approaching thrones was merely another form of repetitive labor.
 The man's calm made Daedalus's own terror more acute.
 In his arms, the leather portfolio grew heavier with each step—three hours of desperate creativity that would either satisfy the monster who ruled Crete or provide fresh entertainment through their deaths.

-_Icarus would be fourteen now._ The thought struck without warning, as it always did in moments of stress. _Old enough to appreciate architectural beauty, young enough to still believe his father creates wonders rather than horrors._
+_Icarus would be fourteen now._ The thought struck without warning, as it always did in moments of stress. _Old enough to appreciate architectural beauty, young enough to still believe his father creates wonders._

 The throne itself sat on a raised dais at the chamber's far end, carved from a single block of black marble that seemed to swallow light.
 Upon it sat Minos, motionless as the stone itself but infinitely more dangerous.
 He didn't acknowledge their approach, his attention fixed on a scroll that Daedalus recognized with sinking certainty—reports from Athens, perhaps, or intelligence about tribute preparations.
 The silence stretched until Daedalus's hands began their telltale tremor.

 "Your Majesty," Daedalus forced out, willing his voice to steadiness his hands couldn't achieve, "we bring initial modifications to the labyrinth design, accounting for the recent... developments."

 Minos raised his head with the deliberate slowness that Daedalus had learned preceded either brilliance or brutality.
-Those dark eyes—so like the beast's eyes, Daedalus realized with a shudder—fixed first on him with familiar contempt, then shifted to Sisyphus with the calculating assessment of someone evaluating a new blade's sharpness.
+Those dark eyes fixed first on him with familiar contempt, then shifted to Sisyphus with the calculating assessment of someone evaluating a new blade's sharpness.

 "Show me," the King commanded.